hyperlane-xyz/hips/HIP-6.md

 #### Registration of multiple storage locations

-This proposal allows validators to register multiple storage locations.
+This proposal allows validators to announce multiple storage locations.

 Validators may choose to post their signed checkpoints in multiple locations (e.g. S3, GCP, IPFS) in order to maximize liveness.

 #### Deregistration

-For simplicity, this proposal intentionally omits the ability to deregister a storage modality.
+For simplicity, this proposal intentionally omits the ability to remove a storage location.

-Relayers can optionally blacklist registered validators if they discover them to no longer be signing checkpoints.
+Relayers can optionally blacklist validators if they discover them to no longer be signing checkpoints.

 ### **Backwards Compatibility**

-This HIP is backwards compatible, validators can register themselves at any time.
+This HIP is backwards compatible, validators can announce themselves at any time.

-Eventually, relayers may choose to stop supporting unregistered validators.
+Eventually, relayers may choose to stop supporting validators that have not announced their storage locations.

-At this point, validators would need to register in order to make meaningful contributions to securing Hyperlane.
+At this point, validators would need to announce themselves in order to make meaningful contributions to securing Hyperlane.

 ### **Security Considerations**